-All applicants for the International Fellows in Philanthropy Program should submit an initial inquiry including the semester or academic year in which they wish to visit; curriculum vitae; and research abstract by email to Chelsea Newhouse.
-If the committee determines that the Center can accommodate a Fellow, that the proposed research fits the Program requirements, and that our staff has the capacity to advise the applicant on his/her research, applicants will be asked to submit a formal application, a fully developed research proposal, and supporting materials including letters of recommendation, degree and funding documentation, and proof of sufficient English language skills if they are not a native English speaker.
+All applicants for the International Fellows in Philanthropy Program should submit an initial inquiry including the desired timing of their visit; curriculum vitae; and research abstract by email to Chelsea Newhouse.
+If the committee determines that the Center can accommodate a Fellow during the desired timeframe, that the proposed research fits the Program requirements, and that our staff has the capacity and expertise to advise the applicant on his/her research, applicants will be asked to submit a formal application, a fully developed research proposal, and supporting materials including letters of recommendation, degree and funding documentation, and proof of sufficient English language skills if they are not a native English speaker.